superluminar-io/terraform-workshop/2-modules/README.md

   }
   ```

-We used a [module](https://www.terraform.io/language/modules/develop) for the first time.
-A *module* is a container for multiple resources.
-We use a third-party library called [*terraform-aws-modules/lambda/aws*](https://registry.terraform.io/modules/terraform-aws-modules/lambda/aws/latest) to describe a Lambda function.
-Essentially, the library does the heavy lifting for us.
-It bundles the function source code and uploads it to the public cloud.
-We could also use plain AWS resources and create the process by ourselves, but that's not good advice.
-Before reinventing the wheel, we should check for open-source modules already available.
-The [Terraform Registry](https://registry.terraform.io/) is a good starting point to find the right library.

-So, the Lambda function is in place and we can go to the next component: The API Gateway sitting in front of the Lambda function and processing HTTP(S) requests.
+So far, we used *resources* to describe AWS infrastructure.
+Think of it as a low-level component to describe one specific entity in AWS (like an IAM user or an S3 bucket).
+Sometimes we have a combination of resources widely used we would like to bundle into an abstraction layer.
+That's where modules come in.

+The good part is, that we can write our own modules or use third-party modules.
+In this case, we used a third-party module called [*terraform-aws-modules/lambda/aws*](https://registry.terraform.io/modules/terraform-aws-modules/lambda/aws/latest).
+So instead of wiring up many resources by ourselves to deploy a simple Lambda function, we can just use the module.
+It bundles the source code and handles the IAM policies in the background.

+The Terraform community is very vibrant and you can find thousands of modules.
+Before reinventing the wheel, check out the [Terraform Registry](https://registry.terraform.io).

+That's it for the Lambda function.
+Let's go to the API Gateway.

 ## API Gateway